-Genre: Business Planning & Forecasting
+Genre: Business Planning and Forecasting

 Author: Nate Silver

 Title: The Signal and The Noise (Buy the Book)